Anonymous-code1/EpisodicKV/README.md

-This repository contains the core implementation of the proposed method for the paper An Episode-Aware Vector Storage Engine for Coherent Long-Context LLM Inference.
+This repository contains the core implementation of the proposed method for the paper **An Episode-Aware Vector Storage Engine for Coherent Long-Context LLM Inference**。